 Our projects are designed to empower policy makers to create positive change.
 With a focus on collaboration and outreach, we provide scholars, non-profits, and government officials with original, standards-based research on key policy issues.
 We also partner with non-partisan advocates and foundations to engage the public, opinion leaders and elected officials in the discussion of how to create a more stable, equitable, and prosperous economy.

 SCEPA’s faculty and research associates define the center’s energy and focus.
 Teresa Ghilarducci, SCEPA’s director, is one of the nation’s leading experts on retirement security and highly visible advocate for pension reform.
-Will Milberg, chair of the economics department, is a national expert on supply chains and labor market outcomes.
-Senior Fellow Jeff Madrick is an internationally known author and journalist and serves as editor of Challenge magazine.
+SCEPA's Research Director, Tony Webb is a widely recognized expert in retirement planning and policy.
 Statistician Joelle Saad-Lessler is an economist with expertise in econometric modeling, statistical programming, and data analysis.